-If you are fascinated by how you might influence, entertain and inform others by creating the best possible media content for an audience, a communications major may be right for you.
+If you are fascinated by how you might influence, entertain, and inform others by creating the best possible media content for an audience, a degree in communications may be right for you.
+The communications major covers many disciplines including advertising, marketing, public relations, journalism, broadcasting, media, and film.

 Communications majors learn how to assess the needs and preferences of readers, viewers, and listeners.
 They have the creativity to devise innovative strategies for conveying their messages.

-Communications majors learn to write effectively in many different modes including creative, persuasive, descriptive, and journalistic styles.
-They also exercise the ability to integrate pictures, video, and audio into the communications which they create.
+Communications majors learn to write effectively in many different modes, including creative, persuasive, descriptive, and journalistic styles.
+They also exercise the ability to integrate pictures, video, and audio into the communications they create.

-The communications major covers many disciplines including advertising, public relations, journalism, broadcasting, and film.
-Your final decision about a career following a major as diverse as communications will be influenced by your individual interests, skills, and values, but here are some promising options for your consideration.
+Your final decision about a career with a degree as diverse as communications will be influenced by your individual interests, skills, and values, but here are some promising options for your consideration.

 Review some of the best job opportunities for communications majors, along with the skills you will need to get hired.

 Organizations of all types are concerned about how they are perceived by the public.
 Communications majors are well positioned to think strategically about how to influence public perceptions through the media.
 PR professionals write press releases, organize press conferences and other events, and convince the media that stories about the organization have journalistic merit.

 Some public relations representatives work for public relations, marketing, and advertising agencies, which service a roster of different clients.
 Others work directly for corporations, government agencies, and non-profit organizations in communications departments to get the right messages out about their employer.

 Salary and Job Outlook: The Bureau of Labor Statistics (BLS) estimates that public relations specialists earned a median annual salary of $61,150 as of May 2019.
 The lowest 10% earned less than $34,590, and the highest 10% earned more than $115,430.
 According to the BLS, employment of public relations specialists will expand by 6% through 2028, about as fast as average for all occupations.